 When it came time to booking holidays for the spring vacation, I realized that as an honours arts student, I hadn’t actually done much work yet this term and should probably stick around and do some during the quiet break.
 To keep from going totally stir-crazy, I chose to embrace my ultra-tourist side and sought out fun things to do in and around town.

 I think that as students, we often forget the fact that St Andrews is a desirable place to visit.
 I am a University Student Ambassador, and as such, frequently give tours to prospective students and their families.
-Aside from it being a source of income, I am thankful for this job because it forces me to consider what is great and unique about St Andrews, both the uni and the town.
-St Andrews is, in fact, remarkably varied in what it offers, and is absolutely beautiful to top it off.
-I’ve brainstormed activities in and around St Andrews to help you start your own mini-holiday.
-So go, be a total tourist, conspicuous camera and all, and see what your town has to offer.
+Aside from it being a source of income, I am thankful for this job because it forces me to consider what is great and unique about St Andrews, both the uni and

 IN St Andrews…